My Go-To Chicken Enchiladas

 Preheat oven to 350.

-To assemble the enchiladas, pour a little drizzle of enchilada sauce in the bottom of the baking dish.
+To assemble the enchiladas, pour a little drizzle (about 1/4 cup) of enchilada sauce in the bottom of a 13x9 baking dish.
 Then simply scoop filling into corn tortillas and roll them, placing them seam side down in the baking dish.
 If they crack or unroll that is ok, since it’s all going to be smothered in sauce and cheese (mmmmm).
 Once baking dish is full of enchiladas, pour remaining enchilada sauce over the top, sprinkle with cheese and bake for 30 minutes, or until warmed though and cheese is golden.

 Freezes beautifully, so make a big batch.
-You can freeze them cooked or uncooked.
-Either way, package them in an oven-proof dish so you can cook them from frozen (about 1 hour if uncooked, and 45 minutes if cooked).
+If you made enough to freeze, you can freeze them cooked or uncooked.
+Either way, package them in an oven-proof dish so you can pop them straight in the oven from frozen.
+(It will take about 1 hour to cook the enchiladas if you froze them uncooked, and about 45 minutes to warm them up if you cooked them before freezing.)

 ReplyDelete